Little Venice seaside location in Mykonos Town

 The picturesque Chora, the Little Venice district, the traditional windmills and Delos are the must-places to visit.
 As for its beaches, Super Paradise, Elia, Kalo Livadi, Paraga and Ornos are some of the best.

-Is the island for you?
+Is Mykonos for you?

 Yes, if you love glamour, luxurious resorts, endless beach parties, and beautiful people.
 But, even if partying isn't your cup of tea, the Cycladic minimalism, natural beauty and breathtaking beaches of Mykonos will steal your heart away!